open-component-model/ocm-spec/doc/01-model/06-conventions.md

 ### Label Name

 ```
-odg.ocm.software/labels/artefact-ref/v1
+ocm.software/artefactReference
 ```

 The label follows the [vendor-specific label naming scheme](./07-extensions.md#label-types).
-The version suffix (`v1`) is encoded in the label name; consumers MUST NOT treat a label with a different version suffix as conforming to this convention.
+The label version is expressed via the separate `version` field on the label object (e.g. `version: v1`); consumers MUST NOT treat a label with a different version as conforming to this convention.

 ### Placement